Delaware languages: Geographic distribution

-Two distinct Unami-speaking groups emerged in Oklahoma in the late nineteenth century, the Registered (Cherokee) Delaware in Washington, Nowata, and Craig Counties, and the Absentee Delaware of Caddo County.
+Two distinct Unami-speaking groups emerged in Oklahoma in the late 19th century, the Registered (Cherokee) Delaware in Washington, Nowata, and Craig Counties, and the Absentee Delaware of Caddo County.
 Until recently there were a small number of Unami speakers in Oklahoma; the language is now extinct there as a first language, but is spoken fluently as a learned language by enrolled members of the two Delaware tribes in Oklahoma.
 Some language revitalization work is underway by the Delaware Tribe of Indians.

-Equally affected by consolidation and dispersal, Munsee groups moved to several locations in southern Ontario as early as the late eighteenth century, to Moraviantown, Munceytown, and Six Nations.
-Several different patterns of migration led to groups of Munsee speakers moving to Stockbridge, Wisconsin; Cattaraugus, New York; and Kansas.
+Equally affected by consolidation and dispersal, Munsee groups moved to several locations in southern Ontario as early as the late 18th century, to Moraviantown, Munceytown, and Six Nations.
+Several different patterns of migration led to groups of Munsee speakers moving to Stockbridge in present-day Wisconsin, Cattaraugus in present-day New York state, and Kansas.
 In 1892 the Munsee-Delaware and Moraviantown children were sent to Mount Elgin Residential School where only English language was permitted to be spoken.
 The Lenape language began its disappearance along the Grand River in Six Nations and to rapidly vanish in Munsee-Delaware Nation.
 Only in Moraviantown the Lenape language was used on a daily basis from a majority of the nation and help on the preservation of the language.
 Today Munsee survives only at Moraviantown, where there are two fluent first language speakers aged 77 and 90 as of 2018.
 There are no fluent speakers left in the Munsee-Delaware nation of the Lenape people living in Canada; however, there are members that are working to revitalize the language within the community.

 Language revitalization

-A Lenape language class has been taught at Swathmore College Linguistics department beginning in 2009 and running until 2014.
-The class was taught by Shelley De Paul, who is a "language specialist and assistant chief of the Lenape Nation of Pennsylvania".
+From 2009 through at least 2014, a Lenape language class was taught at Swarthmore College in Swarthmore, Pennsylvania.
 The class focused on beginner phrases and grammar, but also included information about the history and culture of the Lenape people.
 Books used in the class included Conversations in Lenape Language and Advanced Supplements (both written by De Paul).